FishCenSV2/fishCenSV2/libs/yolo/README.md

 _output_index = _engine->getBindingIndex("output0");
 ```

+> [!IMPORTANT]
-**IMPORTANT!** These strings might change depending on the model.
+> These strings might change depending on the model.
 In order to find the correct names you can drag-and-drop the ONNX model into [Netron](https://netron.app/).
 The following figure shows an example of what you should see at the very top.

 <figure>
     <img src="../../assets/netron_layer.png"